 Examples of Predatory Lending

 Predatory lenders may reel you in with rates that are a little too good to be true.
 Or they’ll disclose as little of the loan’s stipulations as possible.
-In short, they’ll do whatever they can to disguise a bad deal as a lucky break.
+In short, they’ll do whatever they can to disguise a bad deal or high-risk loan as a lucky break.

 Here are some predatory lending practices.